wp-plugins/easy-appointments/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.2.5 =
+* Please check bootstrap widget if you using it.
+There has been changes on style part.

+= 1.2.4 =
+* Localization of datepicker for 77 different languages
+* Fix issue with phone that starts with 0

 = 1.2.3 =
 * Fix translation issue with mo files.
 In order to use localization, place *.mo files into languages dir inside plugin dir.